Visual Arts in Hampden, Hampshire, and Franklin counties - Updated Weekly!

 City/Town: Northampton

-Website: scma.smith.edu/art/exhibitions/multiplying-power-image-protest-prints-and-photographs
+Website: scma.smith.edu/art/exhibitions/figuration-and-abstraction-asian-art-scma

 Contact: artmuseum@smith.edu